Katikistan/Notes/Networking.md

 Is very hard to be reverse engineered.
 And can then be used to send secret data.

 A cryptographic hash function has several properties that are different or stronger than those of a regular hash function.
 These properties are needed to make the cryptographic hash function suitable for use in various cryptographic applications such as digital signature, message authentication code (MAC) and password hashing.

+it should be resistent to collision, meaning two different inputs shouldnt give the same hash.
+One should not be able to deduce what the input is when looking at the hash(both by looking at it or computationally).
+Small changes to input should result in big change in output.
+It should also be deterministic as all hash functions, meaning that the same input always gives the same output.
+It should be very difficult to brute force inputs to find output.

 *Collision-Resistance:* It should be computationally infeasible to find two different input messages that produce the same output hash value, also known as a "collision".